divyanshsinghvi/Software-Transaction-Memory/README.md

 Things to be taken care for:
-a) Clock locking system :: CHeck if it's working b)
+a) Clock locking system :: CHeck if it's working ... make it blocking b)